 You can design your own beautiful and meaningful home while being a good steward of your resources!
-Today luxury interior design is not about decorating one-upmanship - it's about preparing a place for a prepared people based on what God lays on your hearts and in your hands .
+Today luxury interior design is not about decorating one-upmanship - instead, it's about relationships - which means preparing a place for a prepared people based on what God lays on your hearts and in your hands.
 To do this wisely, might mean using a high-low mix of materials and chic flea market finds or even remaking vintage items instead of buying new.
 This guarantees originality in a way that luxury brands and retail stores can not and crafts a space that is layered, collected and timeless.
 Mastering the perfect mix is however challenging because it combines both interior design skill with DIY savvy and careful budgeting.
 To make it easier, I follow a proven process. otherwise it takes forever, I can't focus and I make too many boo boos - can you relate!
 Will my home ever grace the pages of Architectural Digest?
 No, but it blends different opinions, unique personalities and distinct passions in a fresh, simple, timeless way that checks off everyone's 'boxes' and inspires and refreshes me daily as I navigate some difficult circumstances.

 How is the creative part of interior design going for you?
 I believe we are all created in God's image (Genesis 3) and therefore we are all creative.
 But creating a successful interior design plan and making smart design choices is more than a great idea and is like any skill or talent - first you got to know what to do before you can do it.
 There are a lot of 'moving parts' that have nothing to do with 'style assumptions' and yet depend on each other to function well and look cohesive.
 So without professional interior design knowledge & experience or a professional interior design coach to equip you, your own attempts at creating beautiful spaces might lead to frustrating results, mistakes, miscommunications, unmet expectations, disappointment, wasted money, time and stress and keep you stuck!